Amechi101/concepteur-market-app/README.md

 Folders:
 ===============
-- Front-end-assets: contains all the client-side components

-- Project-Specifications: contains the application overview and use case

-- Database-info: contains anything related to the database
+- src: contains front-end-assets, Project-Specifications & Database-info

-- Indieitude-project: contains the **Actual** django project folder where we have the apps, models and settings.py.
+- Root Level: contains the **Actual** django project where we have the apps, manage.py.
+Procfile,requirements.txt and Indieitude folder housing the settings.py, url.py & wgsi.py.
 Which we will be using to launch the product and actually creating the templates, business logic and etc.